Runs entirely on your Mac · notarized by Apple

 80–90%

-of AI compute is inference — the token calls made every time someone uses a cloud model, now drawing more grid electricity than training did (MIT Tech Review, 2025).
-Outlier runs them on the Mac you already own.
+of AI compute is inference — the calls made every time someone uses a cloud model, now drawing more grid electricity than training did (MIT Tech Review, 2025).

 0 cloud tokens